Insights Payroll

 | Net salary | Final net pay after deductions, in fils | Numeric |

-The SCR is where most row-level rejections occur.
+The EDR is where most row-level rejections occur.
 The MoHRE labour card number must match the work permit currently on file — if the employee just renewed their permit, the new number must be in payroll before the next cycle.

 Trailer Record